Spin superfluidity and magnon BEC: Beyond magnon BEC: Spin supercurrents and spin Hall effects

 The parameter $\beta$ is not well defined from the microscopic theory due to the unknown Fermi-liquid corrections involved.
 The estimate for $\beta$ reported in Ref. \cite{Volovik1984} is $\beta\sim 10^{-4}$e/cm.
 Variation with respect to $\omega_{\alpha i}$ demonstrates that there exists a linear response of the spin supercurrent on the electric field:

 This spin current is transverse to the electric field and thus represents the spin current Hall effect.
-As distinct from the spin Hall effect predicted by Dyakonov and Perel \cite{DyakonovPerel1971}, this spin-Hall effect does occurs in the absence of spin-orbit interaction.
+As distinct from the spin Hall effect predicted by Dyakonov and Perel \cite{DyakonovPerel1971}, this spin-Hall effect occurs in the absence of spin-orbit interaction.
+The bridge, which connects spin and orbital motion, is provided by the order parameter matrix $R_{\alpha j}$.